Seibu Department Stores: Re-entry

 Seibu re-entered the country on 9 May 2007, occupying four levels of the west mall area of Grand Indonesia Shopping Town.
 Similar to its predecessor, Seibu is once again segmented for the Indonesia's upper-mid class market, providing an array of upscale brands such as Calvin Klein, Tommy Hilfiger, Dolce & Gabbana Beauty's flagship store, and many more - along with accommodating services.
 Now operated by PT.
 Mitra Adiperkasa Tbk, who also operates the Indonesian Sogo (Seibu's sister department store chain) and Galeries Lafayette department store; the grand opening of store was held together with the mall on 20 May 2009, despite soft-opening the store two years earlier.
 It is the oldest continuous Seibu operating outside Japan despite the 8-year hiatus since the original Blok M store's closure in 1999.

 A second branch of Seibu is opened in Pondok Indah Mall 3 on 17 December 2021.
 The 1-storey high store features an Apple premium reseller confirmed to open inside.
+However, Seibu downgraded its Pondok Indah Mall branch in 2025 after 4 years of operation, rebranding it as "Beauty Gallery by SEIBU" in order to refocus on Grand Indonesia branch.